 Degree Programs: Full-Time/Part-Time: Free-Standing MA

-Classical Studies is an interdepartmental graduate program dedicated to integrated, interdisciplinary study of the Greek and Roman worlds.
-Participating departments include Art History and Archaeology, Classics, History, and Philosophy.
+Classical Studies (CLST) is an interdepartmental graduate program dedicated to integrated, interdisciplinary study of Greece, Rome, and the greater ancient Mediterranean and Near Eastern world.

 The Classical Studies program is committed to its traditional core fields of historical, art historical, archaeological, and literary research while extending its range into the study of ancient thought broadly conceived: ancient philosophy, historiography, medicine, religion, and the later reception of ancient ideas.
 Its faculty, housed in a variety of departments, continue to strengthen the program's interdepartmental approach.

 Each student follows an interdisciplinary program designed in consultation with their faculty advisor(s).

 The MA program is intended both for students who are seeking a free-standing MA in Classical Studies, and for students interested in receiving further training before applying to PhD programs.

 In addition to the requirements listed below, all students must submit a transcript showing courses and grades per school attended, a statement of academic purpose, a writing sample (course paper, portion of a senior thesis, etc.), and three letters of evaluation from academic sources.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English, must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.

 - Deadline for Spring: